 What if the company doesn’t know exactly what type of audience it wants to target to begin with?

 One of the additional strengths of MRP is that it is very flexible.
 The model looks at all the available characteristics and uses whichever characteristics are most important.
-Latana brand analytics includes a list of variables in the survey, ranging from socioeconomic variables to behavioural variables, in order to cover the widest range possible.
+Latana's brand tracking software includes a list of variables in the survey, ranging from socioeconomic variables to behavioural variables, in order to cover the widest range possible.
 In the end, it can make predictions for a respondent with any combination of these characteristics.
 So if a company doesn’t know what target audience they are most interested in, the MRP model can provide the predicted brand awareness for all the possible combinations of characteristics.
 This helps the company identify which types of respondents actually reacted most positively during the campaign - thus helping the company identify its target audience.